 Teachers are leaders within their own classrooms, but we look to our respective leadership figures for inspiration, motivation, and support.
 Our leaders have the potential to ensure the school culture is a positive, upbeat one in which everyone is given the opportunity to thrive.
 I have spoken with many educators over the years, and one of the main qualities they look for in their leaders is approachability.

-Teaching, in general, is a challenging enough profession, and it goes without saying that pandemic and post-pandemic teaching has uncovered a new level of obstacles.
+Teaching, in general, is a challenging profession.
 Fortunately, our leaders have the power to give us hope, even in the darkest of times.
 A simple brainstorming session or casual conversation can go a long way.
-As teachers, we are always focused on making sure that our students are okay - sometimes, we can benefit from a check-in, too!
+As teachers, we are always focused on making sure our students are okay; sometimes, we can benefit from a check-in, too!

 In the context of world languages, effective leadership and advocacy for teachers and learners are more important than ever before.
 Our world is increasingly globalized and interconnected, so it is imperative that both teachers and leaders promote bilingualism and multiculturalism.
 Additionally, we must uphold integrity and high academic standards.
 And of course, we must incorporate effective, engaging, research-based practices in our classes.